LINWEN607/congregate/README.md

     staged-user-list                        Output a list of all staged users and their respective user IDs.
-Used to confirm IDs were updated correctly. archive-staged-projects                 Archive projects that are staged, not necessarily migrated. unarchive-staged-projects               Unarchive projects that are staged, not necessarily migrate. generate-seed-data                      Generate dummy data to test a migration. validate-staged-groups-schema           Check staged_groups.json for missing group data. validate-staged-projects-schema         Check staged_projects.json for missing project data.
+Used to confirm IDs were updated correctly. archive-staged-projects                 Archive projects that are staged, not necessarily migrated. unarchive-staged-projects               Unarchive projects that are staged, not necessarily migrate. filter-projects-by-state                Filter out projects by state archived or unarchived (default) from the list of staged projects and overwrite staged_projects.json.
+                                                GitLab source only
+    generate-seed-data                      Generate dummy data to test a migration. validate-staged-groups-schema           Check staged_groups.json for missing group data. validate-staged-projects-schema         Check staged_projects.json for missing project data.